dianasoares/sharepoint4py/docs/objects.rst

     Returns a List object for the list with 'listName' on the current Site.

-    Sometimes internal fields can take the same DisplayName as visible fields, effectively hiding them from sharepy.
+    Sometimes internal fields can take the same DisplayName as visible fields, effectively hiding them from sharepoint4py.
 When 'exclude_hidden_fields' is True, these internal fields won't be loaded.

 List
 ====